WMP-Seattle/Mulligan/README.md

-Mulligan - Sometimes you just need to call a Mulligan.
+Sometimes you just need to call a Mulligan.
 ========

 Ever had one of those days?
 It's probably a Friday.
 You've definitely not had enough coffee.
 Traffic stunk.